 To further explain this connection, I presented at the 2015 Salute to Faculty Excellence Week, on the theme “The Secret Lives of Faculty.”
 Pecha Kucha is Japanese for “chit-chat” and describes a presentation format using 20 slides which advance automatically in 20-second intervals.

+This may help explain why, as a professor, I mix my personal and professional life.
 This site has been used over the years to provide support for my current students, alumni, and the larger collegium.
 I cannot segment out my life and my work as a professor.

-If you have any questions, or concerns, please contact me directly.
+If you have any questions or concerns, please contact me directly.